RedProgamer/Program/README.md

 ## About me:
-I am a high school student currently stuying in grade 9.
-I am from India.
+I am a high school student in India currently stuying in grade 9.
+You can call me Nimbu

-    I hope you find this repo :smile: useful and it will be really beneficial if you can give some pull request for improve the Readme.md file or add any code.
+    I hope you find this repo useful :smile: and I would be really grateful if you could give some pull request for improve the Readme.md file or add any code.